mprivero/OAI-ETDMS1.1/README.md

 <b>Major Changes</b>

 Authors.
-The <dc.contributor.author> element has been deprecated in v1.1.
-The current standard (ETD-MS v1.1) recommends using <dc.creator> to record author names.
+The dc.contributor.author element has been deprecated in v1.1.
+The current standard (ETD-MS v1.1) recommends using dc.creator to record author names.

 Degree Info.
 The current standard (ETD-MS v1.1) recommends using specialized schema for recording degree information in syntax: thesis.degree.qualifier.
 These “degree” elements are now exposed.

 <b>Other changes</b>

 Formats and Types.
 A growing practice among repositories is to use qualified type and format elements.
-This crosswalk includes mapping for qualified elements (e.g. <dc.type.dcmi>)
+This crosswalk includes mapping for qualified elements (e.g. dc.type.dcmi)

 Descriptions.
-Non-abstract description data is mapped to <dc.description.note>.
+Non-abstract description data is mapped to dc.description.note.

 Dates.
-Only a single date value (date graduated) is outputed.
+Only a single date value (date graduated/dc.date.issued) is outputed.

 <b>Acknowledgements</b>
 Texas Digital Libraries ETD Metadata Working Group (2015).